craftweeks/wp-algolia-search-addons/docs/features.md

 ## Polylang Integration

-This feature integrates the plugin with the Polylang plugin to provide a seamless multilingual search experience.
+This feature provides optional integration with the Polylang plugin for a seamless multilingual search experience.
+If Polylang is active, you can enable this feature to link search to specific languages.

 When this feature is enabled, the plugin will:
 - Add the locale of every post to the Algolia records.